pufffikk/aws-cli-infra-setup/README.md

 ## 📦 Requirements

 - AWS CLI installed and configured (`aws configure`)
-- A valid EC2 key pair created in your AWS account (used for SSH)
 - An Amazon Linux 2 AMI ID (update the script with a valid ID for your region)
-- Sufficient IAM permissions to create networking and EC2 resources
 - Bash-compatible shell (Linux/macOS/WSL on Windows)

 ## 📥 How to Use